cosee/ubuntu-ansible-desktop-setup/README.md

 ## Default configurations:

-- Disables Mouse acceleration (only for mice, not touchpad)
+- Disable Mouse acceleration (only for mice, not touchpad)

-- Removes Amazon app
+- Remove Amazon app